 This section describes the tasks PSI will perform prior to initiating any field activities.
-These tasks include: 1) attending the Caltrans Task Order Meeting; 2) preparing the Pre-Work Site Visit Checklist; and 3) preparing a Completion Schedule.
+These tasks include: 1) attending the Caltrans Task Order Meeting; 2) preparing the Pre-Work Site Visit Checklist; 3) preparing a Completion Schedule; and 4) preparing a Health and Safety Plan.